jugeeya/UltimateTrainingModpack/README.md

 [![Github all releases](https://img.shields.io/github/downloads/jugeeya/UltimateTrainingModpack/total.svg)](https://GitHub.com/jugeeya/UltimateTrainingModpack/releases/)

 A [SaltyNX](https://github.com/shinyquagsire23/SaltyNX) plugin for adding features to the training mode.
+It interfaces with a fork of [Layoff](https://github.com/crc-32/layoff), a Switch custom overlay, for use as a menu to the features offered in training mode.

 Built releases can be found [here](https://github.com/jugeeya/UltimateTrainingModpack/releases/).